shirlenelss/thomas-cup-kafka/README.md

   - Validate badminton scoring rules.
 - **Jackson Compatibility**: Ensured the MatchResult model is compatible with JSON serialization/deserialization for Spring controllers.
 - **Git Operations**: Committed and pushed all changes to the remote repository.
+- **Database Consumer**: Added a dedicated consumer (MatchResultDbConsumer) that listens to two separate Kafka topics:
+  - `new-game`: Inserts a new game into the PostgreSQL match_results table (with ON CONFLICT DO NOTHING).
+  - `update-score`: Updates the score, winner, and matchDateTime for an existing game in the match_results table.
+  - Uses PostgreSQL via Docker (see below for setup).

 ## How to Run